Billy Hunter (baseball): Early life and education

 Hunter was born in Punxsutawney, Pennsylvania, on June 4, 1928.
 He grew up in Indiana, Pennsylvania and attended Indiana High School.
-In 1947, he attended Indiana State Teachers College (now Indiana University of Pennsylvania).
+In 1947, Hunter attended Indiana State Teachers College (now Indiana University of Pennsylvania).
 In 1948, he transferred to Pennsylvania State University (Penn State) on a baseball and football scholarship, where he played as a T-formation quarterback.

 Playing career

 Hunter was listed as 6 ft tall and 180 lb.
 He threw and batted right-handed.
 After attending college, Hunter was signed by the Brooklyn Dodgers in 1948.
 He spent five years in Brooklyn's minor league system, with his best year coming in 1952 with the Fort Worth Cats of the Double-A Texas League.
-He hit for a .285 batting average, had 75 runs batted in and 24 stolen bases, and led the Texas League in double plays (135) and stolen bases.
+Hunter hit for a .285 batting average, had 75 runs batted in and 24 stolen bases, and led the Texas League in double plays (135) and stolen bases.
 He was chosen the Texas League's Most Valuable Player.

 The Dodgers had Pee Wee Reese at shortstop, however, and it was unlikely Hunter would move up to replace Reese.
 He was traded to the St. Louis Browns of the American League (AL) on October 14, 1952, for three players (Ray Coleman, Stan Rojek, and Bob Mahoney), along with a $95,000 payment to the Dodgers.
-It was also reported at the time the Browns paid the equivalent of $150,000.
-His manager with the Browns was Marty Marion, who had been the National League's premier fielding shortstop with the St. Louis Cardinals in the 1940s, and had been Hunter's boyhood idol; and Hunter impressed Marion with his fielding for the Browns.
+It was also reported at the time that the Browns paid the equivalent of $150,000.
+Hunter's manager with the Browns was Marty Marion, who had been the National League's premier fielding shortstop with the St. Louis Cardinals in the 1940s, and had been Hunter's boyhood idol; and Hunter impressed Marion with his fielding for the Browns.
 Hunter was the starting shortstop for the last Browns club in 1953 (and hit the team's final home run).
 He also made the American League All Star team that year.
 His lone Browns all-star teammate was Satchel Paige, and while he did not play the field or bat in the game, he was a pinch-runner for Mickey Mantle.
 He played 152 games at shortstop, leading all AL shortstops in assists with 512, as well as in errors with 25; and was fourth among shortstops in fielding percentage (.970).
 With the death of Ed Mickelson on June 27, 2025, Hunter became the last living St. Louis Brown.